 Your pension plan is one of the most valuable assets you will acquire during your working career.
 For most members the Company pension will form the most significant portion of their retirement income.
 It is important that we work to protect, preserve and enhance this asset.

 Our pension plans are governed by Federal rules and regulation.
 OSFI (Office of the Superintendent of Financial Institutions) is the federal agency that overseas federally regulated pensions.
 Our pension plans are subject to the rules and regulations established through OSFI and also by certain federal taxation laws.

-You can reach out to these representatives on any pension related matters.
-We encourage you to initially contact HR Connex Pensions with any specific questions regarding your pension as they have access to your file and should be able to address most issues.
+You can reach out to your pension committee representatives on any pension related matters.
+We encourage you to initially contact HR Connex Pensions, now the AC Employee Care Team 1-833-847-EMPL (3675) with any specific questions regarding your pension as they have access to your file and should be able to address most issues.